ibm-cloud-docs/cloud-object-storage/info/data-security-encryption.md

 Storage can be accessed over HTTPS, and internally storage devices communicate with each other using TLS.

+## Credential and encryption key rotation
+{: #security-rotation}

+Credentials, such as HMAC and API keys, do not naturally expire.
+Over time, it is possible that employee turnover or an accidental mishandling of information can result in unintended or unwanted access to cloud resources.
+Following a rotation schedule can help to prevent this scenario.
+Read more about [rotation of encryption keys](/docs/cloud-object-storage?topic=cloud-object-storage-kp#kp-lifecycle) and [access credentials](/docs/secrets-manager?topic=secrets-manager-manual-rotation&interface=ui).

 ## Data deletion
 {: #security-deletion}